-The learning plan trainees will be participating in is directly related to the work they are expected to undertake when they return to the workplace.
+The learning plan you will be participating in is directly related to the work you are expected to undertake when you return to the workplace.

-Although agencies will have internal policies, procedures and documents specific to their day-to-day business, the Certificate III in Business is an overview of how government works, what legislation guides us and the role of a public sector employee.
-The learning provides the trainees with the opportunity to gain knowledge and understanding of the ideas, principles and practices relevant to the work they undertake as a trainee in government.
+Although agencies will have internal policies, procedures and documents specific to their day-to-day business, the Certificate III in Government is an overview of how government works, what legislation guides us and the role of a public sector employee.
+The learning provides you with the opportunity to gain knowledge and understanding of the ideas, principles and practices relevant to the work you undertake as a trainee in government.
 This theoretical learning is reinforced through structured on-the-job experiences which will be defined by the facilitators of learning.

-A template has been developed to assist managers to write up an on-the-job workplan for their trainee.
-The trainee’s job description and the purpose of the business unit are the foundations for this work plan.
+A template has been developed to assist managers to write up an on-the-job workplan for you.
+Your job description and the purpose of the business unit are the foundations for this work plan.

-It is highly recommended that managers use this template or develop one of their own to capture the tasks, timelines and outcomes expected of their trainee.
+It is highly recommended that managers use this template or develop one of their own to capture the tasks, timelines and outcomes expected of you.

-This work plan will provide the basis for reporting the trainee’s progress throughout the 12 months and assist the trainee to develop a comprehensive resume.
+This work plan will provide the basis for reporting your progress throughout the 12 months and assist you to develop a comprehensive resume.

 What is the training schedule?

-The trainee will attend 10 face-to-face training sessions and is expected to undertake one half-day of study per week.
-The assessor will also meet with you and your trainee in the workplace to observe and conduct assessments.
+You will attend 10 face-to-face training sessions and you are expected to undertake one half-day of study per week.
+The assessor will also meet with you and your supervisor in the workplace to observe and conduct assessments.